Filters

 English

 Oksana Palatna is a Neurologist in Du Bois, Pennsylvania.
 Dr. Palatna is rated as an Experienced provider by MediFind in the treatment of Familial Benign Copper Deficiency.
-Her top areas of expertise are Hemiplegia, Vitamin B12 Deficiency Anemia, Memory Loss, and Subacute Combined Degeneration.
+Her top areas of expertise are Hemiplegia, Relapsing Multiple Sclerosis (RMS), Vitamin B12 Deficiency Anemia, and Memory Loss.

 Experienced in Familial Benign Copper Deficiency